CivicActions/ssp-toolkit/docs/controls/CM.md

 #### LINCS specific control or LINCS Responsibility

-The LINCS Technology Project maintains strict default deny policy with on access controls at the firewall, and on individual systems.
+The LINCS Technology Project maintains strict default deny policy with access controls at the firewall, and on individual systems.
 Inbound access across the system boundary is only allowed on ports 22 (ssh), 80 (http) and 443 (https), with an additional port, 25 (smtp) open on the mail server.

-#### Amazon Web Services (AWS) US-East/West control support

-The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: least functionality.